 For the authentication and authorization of BigQuery Connector for SAP, you need an IAM service account in the Google Cloud project that contains your BigQuery dataset.

-For authorization to interact with BigQuery resources, you grant roles to the service account that contains permissions to interact with BigQuery in the BigQuery project.
+For authorization to interact with Google Cloud resources, you grant roles to the service account that contains permissions to interact with BigQuery and Pub/Sub services.

 If SAP LT Replication Server is running on a Compute Engine VM, you also need to grant the Service Account Token Creator role to the service account of the host VM.